- Transport for London

 - Grade II

-Designed by architects Sir Reginald Blomfield and G Topham Forrest with engineer Sir George Humphreys, Lambeth Bridge opened in 1932.
-It is a five-span steel arch structure, adorned by decorative obelisks at either end.
-The colour scheme emphasises red, the colour of the leather benches in the House of Lords nearest the bridge’s northern landing.
+Designed by architects Sir Reginald Blomfield and G. Topham Forrest with London County Council engineer Sir George Humphreys, Lambeth Bridge was officially opened on 19 July 1932 by George V and Queen Mary.
+It is a five-span steel arch structure, adorned by decorative obelisks at either end and with piers and abutments clad in Cornish granite.
+Above each pier are the carved London County Council coats of arms, flanked by dolphins.
+Carrying four lanes of road traffic, the bridge is 776 feet long and 60 feet wide and cost nearly £1 million to erect.
+The colour scheme emphasises red, the colour of the leather benches in the House of Lords, which is near the bridge’s northern landing.

-The obelisks at each end of the bridge appear to be topped with pineapples and it has been much debated what these fruits represent.
+The obelisks at each end of the bridge appear to be topped with pineapples.
+What these fruits represent has been much debated.
 Some believe they are actually pinecones, an ancient symbol of hospitality.
 Others believe they are Masonic emblems of enlightenment.
-A popular theory is that they are a reference to Lambeth’s Tradescant family, in particular John Tradescant the Younger, a royal gardener to Charles I who first introduced the pineapple to England from Barbados.
+A popular theory is that they are a reference to the Tradescant family who settled in Lambeth in the 17th century.
+Father and then son attained the title of Keeper of His Majesty’s Garden, managing the Queen’s palace grounds at Oatlands, near Weybridge in Surrey.
+It was here that John Tradescant the Younger cultivated the first pineapple to grown on British soil.

-Before Lambeth Bridge was constructed, a horseferry operated here for many years and was the only location in London where you could cross the Thames with a horse and cart.
-The horseferry wasn’t always failsafe.
-Through the years at least one Archbishop, Oliver Cromwell and James I are all rumoured to have fallen in the water here.
+Before the Old Lambeth Bridge was constructed, a horse ferry operated here for centuries.
+Owned by successive Archbishops of Canterbury, the profitable ferry was the only location in London where you could cross the Thames with a horse and cart.
+The horse ferry was far bigger than most ferries of the time although it was not always failsafe.
+Through the years Oliver Cromwell, James I and at least one Archbishop are all rumoured to have fallen in the water here.

 Leo Villareal's artwork will complement the red colouring of Vauxhall Bridge by using corresponding varied hues of warm light beneath the hand railings and the bridge’s underside.